Developing

 Running a TKey Device Application #

-This should auto-detect any attached TKeys, upload, and start a tiny device app that blinks the LED in many different colors.
+This should auto-detect any attached TKeys, upload, and start a tiny device app that blinks the LED as described under Device Applications.

 Debugging #